Danish Realm: Foreign affairs

 Previously, most foreign relations were undertaken exclusively by the Government of Denmark on behalf of the entire realm, but more recently the Faroe Islands and Greenland have increased their role in foreign policy.
 Representatives for both have joined Danish delegations in discussions on some international matters, such as fishing rights.
-Greenlandic representatives were included in the process of a new treaty between Denmark and the US regarding the Pituffik Space Base in northwest Greenland.
+Greenlandic representatives were included in the process of a 2004 treaty between Denmark and the US regarding the Pituffik Space Base (then named Thule Air Base) in northwest Greenland.

 The Kingdom of Denmark as a whole is a member of the United Nations, NATO, the OECD and the World Trade Organization.
 The Faroe Islands and Greenland are associated members of the Nordic Council in their own right as part of Denmark's membership.
 Although the Kingdom of Denmark is a member of the European Union, both areas have special dispensation and remain outside the EU.
 Greenland joined the EU as part of Denmark in 1973, but opted to leave in 1985 after Greenlandic home rule was introduced in 1979.

 The "Home Rule Act of the Faroe Islands" specifies that a 'Faroese' shall be understood to mean a person who is a "national of Denmark and a resident of the Faroe Islands".
 The Government of Denmark issues special passports for its citizens living in the Faroe Islands and Greenland with the right to choose a regular Danish passport as well.
 The Faroese Home Rule Act states that, in Faroese passports, Føroyingur (Faroese) and Føroyar (Faroe Islands) shall be inserted after the words Dansk (Danish) and Danmark (Denmark).